ClimateCompatibleGrowth/GeoH2/README.md

 Visualizes the spatial variation in different costs per kilogram of hydrogen.

+First, please run the `costs_by_component` script to get the cost for each type of equipment in each polygon.
 You can run this script by entering the following command in your terminal:

+`.../GEOH2 % python costs_by_component.py`

+You can then run the visualisation script by entering the following command in your terminal:

 `.../GEOH2 % python map_costs.py`

 This script will take a few seconds to run.

-If you encounter the following error in visualisation, you may have a package conflict with geopandas, matplotlib and cartopy:
+If you encounter the following error when running the `map_costs` script, you may have a package conflict with geopandas, matplotlib and cartopy:
 `AttributeError: 'GeoAxesSubplot' object has no attribute '_autoscaleXon'.` To get around this, try creating a new environment using the `environment-plot.yml` file using the same command presented above.
 This will create an environment named `geoh2-plot` which you can activate and use to run the visualisation script.